koskath/arete2/course_content/ML/md_files/Lecture10/lecture_10_slide_22_non-distributed-ml-way.md

 # Slide 22 of Lecture 10 contains information about the Non-distributed ML Way.

-• Standard way to execute ML model
-22
-Distributed Machine Learning: A Brief Overview By Dan Alistarh, IST Austria.
+The non-distributed approach follows the standard way of executing an ML model on a single machine, as summarized in “Distributed Machine Learning: A Brief Overview” by Dan Alistarh, IST Austria.